michaeluno/discount-by-answer-for-easy-digital-downloads/readme.txt

 <h4>Give Your Customer Incentives to Contribute to Your Work</h4>

 Do you want to give discounts to those who contribute?
-But it is cumbersome for both of you and your customer to negotiate through conversations with each other, especially you don't know how many of them you have to talk to.
+But it is cumbersome for both of you and your customer to negotiate through conversations with each other, especially when you don't know how many of them you have to talk to.

 Some are slow to respond and don't reply quickly.
 Some may be so demanding.
 Not everybody has a good manner.
 Dealing with those is oftentimes tiresome, stressful, time-consuming, and exhausting, which eventually makes you weary.